 04 of 11

-Quick breads, such as banana, corn, and pumpkin, almost always contain butter and milk.
+Quick bread, such as banana, corn, and pumpkin, almost always contain butter and milk.
 While some processed varieties may not include actual butter, they will usually contain whey protein isolates and nonfat milk powder.
-Generally, if quick breads are non-dairy, they will be advertised as such.
-The nice thing about quick breads, however, is that they are, indeed "quick" to make and "quick" to bake, such as a vegan banana bread or zucchini bread.Continue to 5 of 11 below.
+Generally, if quick bread is non-dairy, they will be advertised as such.
+The nice thing about quick bread, however, is that they are, indeed "quick" to make and "quick" to bake, such as a vegan banana bread or zucchini bread.Continue to 5 of 11 below.

 05 of 11

 While many yeast breads do not typically contain dairy products in their actual dough, such as French bread and sourdough, bakers will often bake these loaves in buttered pans or brush the crusts with butter as they bake.
 And the only way to really be sure if this has been the case is to ask the baker.

 There are, however, many yeast breads that almost always contain dairies, such as Babka, biscuits, Brioche, cinnamon bread, and croissants.
 While it is rare to come across these items without dairy, it is possible to make them dairy-free, as well as very satisfying when they come out of the oven, even a quick dairy-free biscuit.

 06 of 11

 Store-bought crackers almost always contain butter, butterfat, or nonfat milk powder, although some natural and organic companies have started producing non-dairy alternatives that can be found at natural and health food stores.
 Crispbread crackers are an easy and healthy cracker replacement as well, such as Kavli and Wasa crispbread crackers, which rarely contain dairy.

 Making your own dairy-free crackers, however, is really easy and gives you the ability to make festive shapes and add the seasonings and flavors of your choice.